Losant/losant-docs/docs/experiences/domains.md

 ![Domains Overview](/images/experiences/domains-overview.png "Domains Overview")

-Domains and Slugs are listed under the "Domains" menu item of your application's "Experience" menu.
+"Domains and Slugs" can be found under the "Experience" section of your application's sub-navigation.
 Click a domain name or a slug in the respective lists to view their configuration or make edits.

 ## Working with Experience Domains